He was

 surveying ships to carry on the work of Maury.
 To chart wind currents,

-and charts used today by the Navy and Merchant Marine.
+used today by the Navy and Merchant Marine.

 Information compliled from